 The South Florida Water Management District champions responsible stewardship of one of our most vital natural resources – water.
 What better way to cultivate understanding, appreciation and protection for our environment than through education?

 We have public lands where field study programs are available for teachers and students and environmental education opportunities can be found for anyone just curious to learn more.
 Our teacher training modules include The Great Water Odyssey, an online program designed for elementary school students.

-Our hands-on environmental education program, called Legacy, connects water resource and environmental education with land management activities.
-The program partners public lands we manage with local high schools to provide outdoor learning activities for students.
+Our field study programs connect water resource and environmental education with land management activities.
+The programs partner public lands we manage with local schools to provide outdoor learning activities for students.

 Corkscrew Regional Ecosystem Watershed (CREW) – Lee and Collier County

 The 7,000-acre Corkscrew Marsh is the headwaters for the Corkscrew Regional Ecosystem Watershed (CREW).The entire watershed, more than 26,400 acres in all, spans both Lee and Collier counties and provides natural flood protection, water purification and critical aquifer recharge.
 Wildlife sightings are frequent as the watershed also serves as important habitat for animal species such as the endangered Florida panther, snail kite and wood stork.
 Other birds, particularly woodpeckers, red-shouldered hawks and a variety of warblers, are always plentiful.
 The District partners with the CREW Land and Water Trust to offer educational programs and recreational opportunities.